hazelcast/hazelcast/hazelcast-it-k8s-tests/README.md

 ```shell
 gcloud container clusters get-credentials <my-cluster>
 ```

+### Using custom docker image with a local codebase using GCP

 - Setup authentication for the artifact registry on GCP
 ```shell
 gcloud auth configure-docker us-east1-docker.pkg.dev
 ```

-#### Creating up docker registry
+- Create docker registry
-Needed to store custom docker images, can be shared across the teams
+Needed for storing custom docker images, can be shared across the teams
 ```shell
 gcloud artifacts repositories create <my-docker-repository> --location us-east1 --repository-format=docker
 ```

-#### Building and pushing docker image to GCP
+- Build and push docker image to GCP

 You can use your custom codebase for tests by building local docker image and pushing it to the GCP Artifact Registry.
 In order to do that: